BcnRust/devbcn-workshop/docs/src/backend/07_connecting_the_database.md

 As you can see, the **query is pretty simple**.
 We're just selecting the version of the database.
 The most interesting part in there is that we need to use the `.get_ref()` method to get a **reference** to the inner `sqlx::PgPool` from the `actix_web::web::Data<sqlx::PgPool>`.

 Finally, we have the [match expression](https://doc.rust-lang.org/reference/expressions/match-expr.html).
 The [sqlx::query_scalar](https://docs.rs/sqlx/latest/sqlx/query/struct.QueryScalar.html) function will return a [Result](https://doc.rust-lang.org/std/result/enum.Result.html) with either the version of the database or an error.
-With the [match expression](https://doc.rust-lang.org/reference/expressions/match-expr.html) we're coverging both cases and we will make sure that we will always return a `String`.
+With the [match expression](https://doc.rust-lang.org/reference/expressions/match-expr.html) we're covering both cases and we will make sure that we will always return a `String`.

 ```admonish tip
 Note that most of the time we don't need the return keyword in Rust.
 The last expression in a function will be the return value.